scify/Memor-i-Studio/readme.md

 In a nutshell (assuming debian-based OS), first install the dependencies needed:

-Note: php5 package installs apache2 as a dependency so we have no need to add it manually.
+Note: php5 package installs apache2 as a dependency, so we have no need to add it manually.

 ```
 % sudo aptitude install php5 php5-cli mcrypt php5-mcrypt mysql-server php5-mysql